mmarsala/peer/peer/peer.rst

 Available job types include:

-- **Cloud Sync** - Real-time replication from enterprise NAS devices to public and private object storage with support for volume-wide point-in-time recovery.
+- **Cloud Backup and Replication** - Real-time replication from enterprise NAS devices to public and private object storage with support for volume-wide point-in-time recovery.
 Each file is stored as a single, transparent object with optional version tracking.
 - **DFS-N Management** - Manages new and existing Microsoft DFS Namespaces.
 Can be combined with File Collaboration, File Synchronization, and/or File Replication jobs to automate DFS failover and failback.
 - **File Collaboration** - Real-time synchronization combined with distributed file locking to power global collaboration and project sharing across enterprise NAS platforms, locations, cloud infrastructures, and organizations.
-- **File Locking** - Distributed file locking between Windows File Servers.
-This can be paired with Microsoft DFS Replication for a basic collaboration solution.
 - **File Replication** - One-way real-time replication from enterprise NAS platforms to any SMB destination.
 - **File Synchronization** - Multi-directional real-time synchronization powering high availability of user and application data across enterprise NAS platforms, locations, cloud infrastructures, and organizations.